SENATE: Smart Adeyemi’s bumpy third term journey

 For Senator Smart Adeyemi, this is indeed a long torturous journey to the Senate for the third term; the first person to achieve the feat in the state in the state.

-With this victory, the stage is set for Adeyemi to provide vibrant legislative governance that people of Kogi West yearn for.
+With this victory, the stage is set for Adeyemi, who was sworn-in yesterday, to provide vibrant legislative governance that people of Kogi West yearn for.